Menditect/documentation/docs/howtos/import-plugin.md

 Import the MTA plugin module package in your test application as a new module.
 If you have imported it before, delete it first, and make sure to delete any old JAR files like mta-plugin-xxx.jar from the userlib subfolder in your project directory.

+The MTA Plugin is regularly updated.
+For receiving automatic updates about new releases, choose the Github notification setting in the repository, using the "<i class="fa fa-eye"></i> Watch" function on the top right.
+Select "Custom" and only select "Releases".

-Below steps are only applicable if you have not imported it before.
+*Below steps are only applicable if you have not imported the MTA Plugin before.*

 Create a user role 'MTAPluginUser' and make sure not to select any modules in this step.